google/highway/g3doc/quick_reference.md

 `d` lvalues (a tag, NOT actual vector) are typically obtained using two aliases:

-*   Most common: pass `HWY_FULL(T[, LMUL=1]) d;` as an argument to return a native vector.
-This is preferred because it fully utilizes vector lanes.
+*   Most common: `ScalableTag<T[, shift]> d;` or the macro form `HWY_FULL(T[, LMUL=1]) d;`.
+With the default value of the second argument, these both select full vectors which utilize all available lanes.

-    Only for targets (e.g. RVV) that support register groups, the second argument (1, 2, 4, 8) specifies `LMUL`, the number of registers in the group.
-This effectively multiplies the lane count in each operation by `LMUL`.
-This argument will eventually be an optional hint that may improve performance on 1-2 wide machines (at the cost of reducing the effective number of registers), but the experimental GCC support for RVV does not support fractional `LMUL`.
+    Only for targets (e.g. RVV) that support register groups, the shift (-3..3) and LMUL argument (1, 2, 4, 8) specify `LMUL`, the number of registers in the group.
+This effectively multiplies the lane count in each operation by `LMUL`, or shifts by `shift` (negative values are understood as right-shifting by the absolute value).
+These arguments will eventually be optional hints that may improve performance on 1-2 wide machines (at the cost of reducing the effective number of registers), but the experimental GCC support for RVV does not support fractional `LMUL`.
 Thus, mixed-precision code (e.g. demoting float to uint8_t) currently requires `LMUL` to be at least the ratio of the sizes of the largest and smallest type, and smaller `d` to be obtained via `Half<DLarger>`.

-*   Less common: pass `HWY_CAPPED(T, N) d;` as an argument to return a vector or mask where only the first `N` (a power of two) lanes have observable effects such as loading/storing to memory, or being counted by `CountTrue`.
+*   Less common: `CappedTag<T, N> d` or the macro form `HWY_CAPPED(T, N) d;`.

-    These may be implemented using full vectors plus additional runtime cost for masking in `Load` etc. For `HWY_SCALAR`, vectors always have a single lane.
+    These select vectors or masks where *no more than* the first `N` (a power of two) lanes have observable effects such as loading/storing to memory, or being counted by `CountTrue`.
+The number of lanes may also be less; for the `HWY_SCALAR` target, vectors always have a single lane.

-    All other targets allow any `N <= 16/sizeof(T)`.
-This is useful for algorithms tailored to 128-bit vectors.
+*   For applications that require fixed-size vectors: `FixedTag<T, N> d;` will select vectors where exactly `N` lanes have observable effects.
+These may be implemented using full vectors plus additional runtime cost for masking in `Load` etc. All targets except `HWY_SCALAR` allow any power of two `N <= 16/sizeof(T)`.
+This tag can be used when the `HWY_SCALAR` target is anyway disabled (superseded by a higher baseline) or unusable (due to use of ops such as `TableLookupBytes`).

 *   The result of `UpperHalf`/`LowerHalf` has half the lanes.
 To obtain a corresponding `d`, use `Half<decltype(d)>`; the opposite is `Twice<>`.